amoschoomy/tapcounter/README.md

 # Tap Counter
-A simple tap counter app
+A simple open sourced tap counter app.

-App is still in development
+Features: Night Mode and a reset button to reset the count.